 Video filters for easy edits.

 Funimate comes with 15 video filters you can play around with, but not much else.
 If you’re looking to bring some cinematic drama to your Instagram account, this isn’t the app for you.
-However, if you want something fun, easy, and fast, its video effects are the perfect way to shake up your existing Insta feed.
+However, if you want an extremely fun, easy, and fast video maker, its effects are the perfect way to shake up your existing Insta feed.

 13. Quik, Free